 The video below shows how to make a succulent picture frame.
 Making a coleus picture frame is basically the same, except you are using coleus.
 Enjoy!

 Plant coleus in the sun or shade, depending on your climate.
 If you live in a cool, humid area, full sun will bring out the best foliage color and the sturdiest plants.

 If you are in a hot, dry region, partial shade is preferable.

-Coleus grows best at temperatures above 70 degrees.
+Coleus grows best at temperatures above 70° degrees Fahrenheit.
 Plants should have lots of water, so they need well-drained soil, not one where their roots stand in soggy soil.

 Even though plants will grow well in water alone, soil that is always wet is quite another thing, and in this case, the roots will rot.

-In pots or other containers, provide a well-drained soil and give enough water to keep the soil a bit damp.
+In pots or other containers, provide well-drained soil and give enough water to keep the soil moist.
 In containers without drainage holes, let the surface soil dry out a little just before watering.

 Outdoors, water coleus about as often as you water garden annuals.
 The condition of the coleus leaves is a good soil-moisture indicator.